jnjorstad/The-VBA-of-Wall-Street/README.md

 # VBA-Challenge
 VBA Homework
-In this file, I have uploaded a screenshot of the data for years 2018, 2019, and 2020.
-I have created one sheet of VBA that loops through each of the years all at once to create the data for the ticker, yearly change, percent change, and the stock volume.
+In this file, I have created a VBA script that loops through each year of stock data and outputs the ticker symbol, the yearly change from opening price to closing price at the end of that year, the percent change from opening price to closing price at the end of that year, and the total stock volume of the stock.
+The positive yearly change is highlighted in green, and the negative yearly change is highlighted in red.
+The script should run through every worksheet by only running the script once.